vie74050/hemeAnalyzerApp/readme.md

 ```sheets
 =TEXTJOIN("; ", TRUE, Q2:2)
 ```

+- Helper formula to set which dates to use.
+If blank, then all `date{{n}}` columns that are not blank will be used.

 - The **Date**{{n}} columns (start from column Q)
 - Adjust cell end points as needed to specify the columns with data